Consumption smoothing

 Consumption smoothing is an economic concept for the practice of optimizing a person's standard of living through an appropriate balance between savings and consumption over time.
 An optimal consumption rate should be relatively similar at each stage of a person's life rather than fluctuate wildly.
 Luxurious consumption at an old age does not compensate for an impoverished existence at other stages in one's life.

 Since income tends to be hump-shaped across an individual's life, economic theory suggests that individuals should on average have low or negative savings rate at early stages in their life, high in middle age, and negative during retirement.
-Although many popular books on personal finance advocate that individuals should at all stages of their life set aside money in savings, economist James Choi states that this deviates from the advice of economists.
+Although many popular books on personal finance advocate that individuals should at all stages of their careers set aside money in savings, economist James Choi states that this deviates from the advice of economists.

 Expected utility model

 The graph below illustrates the expected utility model, in which U(c) is increasing in and concave in c.
 This shows that there are diminishing marginal returns associated with consumption, as each additional unit of consumption adds less utility.
 The expected utility model states that individuals want to maximize their expected utility, as defined as the weighted sum of utilities across states of the world.
 The weights in this model are the probabilities of each state of the world happening.
 According to the "more is better" principle, the first order condition will be positive; however, the second order condition will be negative, due to the principle of diminishing marginal utility.
 Due to the concave actual utility, marginal utility decreases as consumption increase; as a result, it is favorable to reduce consumption in states of high income to increase consumption in low income states.

 Expected utility can be modeled as: